davidrenne/widget_list/README.md

 `fields` - The visible fields shown in the current list.
 KEY=column name VALUE= displayed column header `default={}`

-`fields_hidden` - The non-visible fields in the current list.
+`fieldsHidden` - The non-visible fields in the current list.
 Typically used when you wish to search on this column, but the main column is a drilldown or some HTML value that isnt easily searchable.
 VALUE=column name `default=[]`

 `bindVars` - bindVars that are passed to _select() sequel extension I wrote.
 Which will replace "?" in your query with the associated bindVar `default=[]`